-Applied Behavioral Analysis (ABA) uses behavioral principles and applies them to everyday situations with the goal of increasing or decreasing specific behaviors.
-It’s a scientifically validated approach to understanding behavior and how the environment influences behavior.
+Applied Behavioral Analysis (ABA) utilizes behavioral principles in order to develop communication, daily living skills, reciprocal social interaction and positive social behavior.
+It is a scientifically validated approach to understanding how environmental factors impact behavior.
 Positive Reinforcement is one of those principles, and explains that whenever a behavior is followed by a reward, the behavior is more likely to be repeated.
-Children receiving ABA services receive lots of positive reinforcement for demonstrating useful skills and socially appropriate behaviors related to their goals.
-Applied Behavioral Analysis emphasizes positive interactions and enjoyable learning while promoting a child’s cognitive skills through positive reinforcement, motivation, repetition, and visual aids.
+Children receiving ABA services receive tons of positive reinforcement for demonstrating useful skills and socially appropriate behaviors related to their goals.
+Applied Behavioral Analysis utilizes a goal driven approach to emphasize positive interactions and enjoyable learning while promoting a child’s skills through positive reinforcement, motivation, repetition, and visual aids.